 As most readers probably know, when a U.S. consumer uses a credit or debit card to make a foreign purchase, their account is charged in U.S. dollars and the seller is credited for the purchase in another currency (usually their own).
 The credit card processor (for instance, Visa or Mastercard) will calculate the amount charged to the consumer using an exchange rate.

-Several banks, including Bank of America, Capital One and JPMorgan Chase, are said to have outlined in their cardholders’ contracts that the rates to be applied to these transactions will be representative of those available in the wholesale foreign exchange market.
+Several banks, including Bank of America and Capital One, are said to have outlined in their cardholders’ contracts that the rates to be applied to these transactions will be representative of those available in the wholesale foreign exchange market.
 It has been alleged, however, that the rates actually being imposed “bear no resemblance to any exchange rate […] in wholesale markets.”

 This is because, in many cases, the banks and credit card companies actually “exchanged no currency whatsoever,” as the transactions were either settled in U.S. dollars or the processor had enough foreign currency on hand to resolve the transaction with the foreign seller, the suits allege.